pprp/ClipLLM_Mac/README.md

 - [cursor.ai](https://cursor.ai) for providing the development tools.
 - [Ollama](https://ollama.com) for powering the local LLM.
+- [MyMacLLaMA](https://github.com/carlosmbe/MyMacLLAMA) for providing the prototype of this repo.

-For more information, please visit our [GitHub repository](https://github.com/yourusername/ClipLLM).
+For more information, please visit our [GitHub repository](https://github.com/pprp/ClipLLM).